Migrant workers from India to enter Singapore in 'calibrated manner' through pilot programme

 With the new process, employers have to pay about S$2,000 to S$3,000 more per worker, in addition to quarantine costs in Singapore, a spokesman for the associations told CNA.

-"A few hundred workers" from India will be involved in the pilot for the marine and construction sectors.
+"A few hundred workers" from India will be involved in the pilot for the marine and construction sectors, said the spokesman.

 READ: COVID-19: Construction industry stakeholders appeal to Govt to bring in foreign workers in a ‘controlled manner’